All Products

 How to stop billing

-Delete the AD office network.
-For more information, see Create and manage an enterprise AD office network.
+Delete the AD office network to stop billing.
+For more information, see Create and manage an AD-based office network.

-Shipping operation logs to Simple Log Service Logstores incurs fees.
-For more information about the billing of Simple Log Service, see Billable items of pay-by-feature.
+If you deliver user operation logs to a Logstore in Simple Log Service (SLS), you will incur fees.
+For more information about SLS billing, see Billable items of the pay-by-feature billing model.

 Item